-I have been a freelance cartoonist and illustrator for over 25 years.
-Working with a wide range of organizations, my graphics appearing in many publications, websites and on conference walls.
+I have been a freelance cartoonist and illustrator for over 40 years, working with a wide range of organisations, my graphics have appeared in many publications, websites and on conference walls.

-I use graphics as a means of communicating ideas and information, and using positive depictions and humour to engage the reader.
+I use graphics as a means of communicating ideas and information, with positive depictions and humour to engage the reader.
+And have fun!

 Simon, I just barely came across your work.
 I love it, so I nominated you for a “One Lovely Blog Award.”
 To see the nomination post follow this link: http://ourprocess.wordpress.com/2012/05/20/one-lovely-blog-award/